 Mario Buildreps is a graduate engineer who hopes to make you aware of topics in a way you have not experienced before.

-The First Horseless Carriages Were Used For Public Transport
+The First Horseless Carriages Were Used for Public Transport

 The first Japanese attempts to manufacture their own automobile started in 1904.
 Yamaha built at that time the first steam car.
 This car was built to use as a bus for a maximum of ten people.
-The steam cars did not last for long, they were quickly followed by petrol-driven cars.
+The steam cars did not last for long, and they were quickly followed by petrol-driven cars.

 Leading Car Manufacturer in the World